Greenstand/Greenstand-Overview/Project Deliverables.md

 ### Prototyping and Project Verification Stage

-+ Planting Verification: basic level of transparency to tree planting anywhere in the world. **Active**
++ Planting Verification: A basic level of transparency to tree planting anywhere in the world. **Active**
 + Linking smallholder planters to funding **Active (Limited ability to scale)**
 + Essentials for tracking tree planting **Active (Limited ability to scale)**
 + Providing basic planting maps to tree planting organizations **Active (Limited ability to scale)**